SanCraftDev/SanCraft-Lobby/README.md

 **The End!
 The Plugin is no longer supported and is not finished!**

-The lobby plugin of the SanCraft Network!
+The lobby plugin of the SanCraft Network.